Chart Color Schemes

 AreaSearch analysis reveals Townsville City recording weaker employment conditions than most comparable areas nationwide

-Conversely, construction has lower representation at 5.8% versus the regional average of 10.1%.
-There are 3.1 workers for every resident, indicating Townsville City functions as an employment hub attracting workers from surrounding areas.
-Over a 12-month period ending in September 2025, labour force decreased by 0.4%, while employment decreased by 1.5%, causing unemployment to rise by 1.1 percentage points.
+Conversely, construction shows lower representation at 5.8% compared to the regional average of 10.1%.
+There are 3.1 workers for every resident, indicating that Townsville City functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Over a 12-month period ending in September 2025, labour force decreased by 0.4% while employment decreased by 1.6%, causing unemployment to rise by 1.2 percentage points.
 In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%.
-State-level data as of 25-Nov-25 shows QLD employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Townsville City's employment mix suggests local employment should increase by 6.8% over five years and 14.1% over ten years, based on a simple weighting extrapolation for illustrative purposes only.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Townsville City's employment mix, local employment is estimated to increase by 6.8% over five years and 14.1% over ten years.

 Frequently Asked Questions - Employment